« Previous Page

 If this inner lining is damaged, fat and

-narrows the artery and makes the artery stiff (atherosclerosis).
+makes the artery stiff (atherosclerosis).
 This is also

 blood that is flowing through the artery.
 Over time, plaque can cause problems